projectacrn/acrn-hypervisor/doc/tutorials/rtvm_performance_tips.rst

 *********************

 VM-exit has a significant negative impact on virtualization performance.
-A single VM-exit causes a several micro-second or longer latency, depending on what's done in VMX-root mode.
+A single VM-exit causes several micro-seconds or longer latency, depending on what's done in VMX-root mode.
 VM-exit is classified into two
 types: triggered by external CPU events or triggered by operations initiated by the vCPU.